iCHAIT/iCHAIT.github.io/about.md

 <p>

 Hi, I am Chaitanya Gupta and this is personal website.
-My chinese friends call me `Chai` so you can resort to that if my first name is too much for you :p

-I am a CS Major at National University of Singapore 🇸🇬 I’m a two time GSoC’er and presently into data science stuff.
+I am a CS Major at National University of Singapore 🇸🇬 I’m a two time GSoC’er (S15, S16) and currently into data science stuff.

 </p>